UdayrajJhala/YoutubeSummarizer/README.md

 # YouTube Summarizer

-A web application that generates summaries of YouTube videos using their transcripts.
+A web application that generates summaries of YouTube videos, taking the video links as input.
 The backend is powered by Flask, and the frontend is built with React.
-It uses gemini 1.5 flash API to summarize.
+It uses gemini 1.5 flash API to summarize the transcript.

 ## Getting Started